Soulfully Made » Main Dish » Lechon Asado (Cuban Pork Recipe)

 • Orange & Lime Slices: This is optional, but I like to add some orange and lime slices to the pork while it marinates.

-How To Make the Best Cuban Pork
+How to Roast Cuban Pork

 Be sure to see the recipe card below for exact ingredients and full recipe instructions!